 A lot of people go hiking/trekking without insurance and you might think that accidents won’t happen, but the reality is that they do.
-You want to be prepared incase it happens to you.
+You want to be prepared in case it happens to you.

 Basic Insurance Types